-Analysis | Sedition charges for Capitol rioters?
-The government leans into a historic decision.
+Analysis | We now have the first seditious-conspiracy charges from Jan.
+6. Here’s how historic that is.

+It’s also a pretty historic day that was previewed about 10 months ago.

+Appearing on “60 Minutes” back then, the former top prosecutor who handled the Capitol riot, Michael Sherwin, indicated that sedition charges could indeed be on the way.

-“I personally believe the evidence is trending toward that, and probably meets those elements,” Sherwin told Scott Pelley.
+“I personally believe the evidence is trending toward that, and probably meets those elements,” Sherwin said.
 He added: “I believe the facts do support those charges.
-And I think that, as we go forward, more facts will support that, Scott.”
+And I think that, as we go forward, more facts will support that.”

 Elsewhere in the interview, Sherwin said that about 10 percent of arrests involve “more complex conspiracy cases where we do have evidence — it’s in the public record — where individual militia groups from different facets … did have a plan.”

-Sherwin didn’t connect that 10 percent of arrests specifically to the idea of a sedition charge, but if even a small number were charged accordingly, it would represent one of the — if not the — broadest sedition cases in American history.
+Sherwin didn’t connect that 10 percent of arrests specifically to the idea of sedition, but even the seditious conspiracy charges that were revealed Thursday are pretty historic for the modern era.

 Sedition law has changed repeatedly throughout American history, with the idea occasionally being used overzealously to target communists, war critics and others whose alleged offenses, in retrospect, seem rather minor.

-Note: This post, from last year, has been updated with Thursday’s charges.